fulgurio/UserBundle/README.md

         - { path: ^/register, role: IS_AUTHENTICATED_ANONYMOUSLY }
         - { path: ^/resetting, role: IS_AUTHENTICATED_ANONYMOUSLY }
 ```

+You access to administration by a htt_basic access with user "admin" : please
+do not forget to replace "adminpass" with your own password !

 ### Step 4: Configure the bundle